WebexCC-SA/LAB-1309/docs/Excercise1.md

 - The Profile tab on the Agent Configuration page, after creation, allows you to change the agent's image, the AI engine it uses, its goal, and the welcome message displayed when the AI agent is launched.

 - These are the fields that control these aspects:
-    - URL for agent profile image: The default URL from which the system fetches the AI agent's logo or image.
+    - **URL for agent profile image**: The default URL from which the system fetches the AI agent's logo or image.
-    - AI engine: The chosen AI engine is displayed.
+    - **AI engine**: The chosen AI engine is displayed.
-    - Welcome message: The default welcome message that the AI agent uses to start the interaction.
+    - **Welcome message**: The default welcome message that the AI agent uses to start the interaction.

 !!!
 Note
-      By default, Webex AI Pro 1.0 (with GPT 4.0) is the only available AI engine.
+      By default, Webex AI Pro 1.0 (with GPT 4.0) is the available AI engine.

 - Lets map the AI agent with the Knowledge base that was created.

-- Navigate to Configurations > Knowledge tab and choose the required knowledge base from the drop-down list.
+- Navigate to Configurations > Knowledge tab and choose the configured knowledge base from the drop-down list.

       ![Nav](./assets/Excercise4_23.png){ width="500" }